 Major: Bachelor of Arts in Sociology (BA)

-Sociology majors are prepared for careers in community organizations, criminal justice units, and government agencies as advisers, internal or external consultants, and counselors.
+Sociology majors are prepared for careers in community organizations, criminal justice units, business, and government agencies as advisers, internal or external consultants, and counselors.
 Students who attend graduate school usually pursue sociology, anthropology, education, business, or law.

 Graduates have been hired as site managers for social service agencies, college admissions counselors, research assistants, counselors, police officers, case workers, and skills-development specialists for the developmentally disabled.
 Typical hiring firms include social service agencies, nonprofit advocacy organizations, and businesses requiring individuals with analytical thinking and problem-solving skills.